trevordavid/rossby-ridge/README.md

 ## Pileups in the Temperature–Period Distribution

-Code for reproducing the analysis and text presented in "Further Evidence of Modified Spin-down in Sun-like Stars: Pileups in the Temperature–Period Distribution," (David et al., accepted to ApJ).
+Code for reproducing the analysis and text presented in "Further Evidence of Modified Spin-down in Sun-like Stars: Pileups in the Temperature–Period Distribution," (David et al. 2022, accepted to ApJ).
 Pre-print available on [arXiv](https://arxiv.org/abs/2203.08920).